seed-labs/seed-labs/lab-setup/apple-arm/Lab_Testing.md

 | Meltdown | | will not port |
 | Spectre  | | will not port |
 | | | |
-# Notes for Lab setup in Apple Silicon Machines

-## Summary of the Suggestions

-## Issue: 32-bit Libraries compilation

-## Misc.
-Issues

-## Testing Results: Labs with some issues

-The follow labs have some issues.
-We document how they are resolved or what needs to be done to resolve them.

-- Software - Buffer Overflow Lab: not able to setup the /bof-container using make as arm does not support -m32 flag in gcc.
-- Software - Return-to-libc Lab: not supported for arm archetecture.

-## Testing Results: Labs without issues

-The following labs do not have issues in the VMware Fusion.

-- Software - SetUID Lab: fully tested; no issue.
-- Software - Race Condition lab: fully tested; no issue.
-- Web - CSRF, XSS, and SQL Injection Labs: tested the lab setup environment.